oracle-livelabs/analytics-ai/odi/on-prem/odi12c-production/odi12c-production.md

 This Lab describes the second part: how to produce a scenario that runs automatically the Load Sales Administration Package in a production environment.

 ### Prerequisites
-This lab assumes you have:
+This lab assumes you have completed all the previous labs.
-- Basic knowledge of Oracle Database
-- A Free Tier, Paid or LiveLabs Oracle Cloud account
-- You have completed:
-    - Lab: Prepare Setup (*Free-tier* and *Paid Tenants* only)
-    - Lab: Environment Setup
-    - Lab: Initialize Environment

 ## Task 1: Scenario Creation
 To generate the LOAD\_SALES\_ADMINISTRATION scenario that executes the Load Sales Administration Package: